CustomTypeOne/LoopPatches/README.md

 ### Automatic Switching Strategy or Basal Lock:

+* When modifying a threshold value: disable the feature, modify threshold and then enable
-* Tap on the "Threshold" row to bring up a keyboard and enter a value, return when done
+* Tap on the "Threshold" row to bring up a keyboard and enter or edit a value, return when done
 * Make sure that value is reasonable **before** sliding the switch to Enabled
-* When modifying a value, be sure to disable the switch, modify and then enable

 ### mmol/L Users